Cray-HPE/docs-csm/operations/configuration_management/Configuration_Management_of_System_Components.md

 ### View Component Configuration

-Configuration status of a given component \(using the xname\) is available through the `cray cfs components describe` command.
+Configuration status of a given component \(using the component name (xname)\) is available through the `cray cfs components describe` command.
 The following fields are provided to determine the status and state of the component:

 -   **configurationStatus**